 - 3.1 The Council is required to report on measures that have been undertaken to comply with the Duty to Co-operate, which is set out in the Localism Act 2011.
-Reading's Local Plan was adopted in November 2019, and most of the duty to co-operate measures were undertaken earlier in the plan making process, in accordance with good practice.
-This means that there have been relatively few duty to co-operate measures undertaken in comparison to previous years.
-However, there are also ongoing joint arrangements with neighbouring authorities, as well as work that has been undertaken to inform plans of other authorities during 2022-23. - 3.2 The Council has prepared a Duty to Co-operate Scoping Strategy (December 2015), which identifies those issues to address within the local plan that are likely to be strategic matters and which therefore fall under the duty to co-operate, and identifies the specified bodies with which co-operation may be necessary.
+As the process of updating the Local Plan began in 2023, the main focus has been on duty to co-operate measures to inform this update.
+However, work has also been undertaken to inform plans of other authorities during 2023-24. - 3.2 The Council has prepared a Duty to Co-operate Scoping Strategy (December 2015), which identifies those issues to address within the local plan that are likely to be strategic matters and which therefore fall under the duty to co-operate, and identifies the specified bodies with which co-operation may be necessary.
 It therefore provides context for carrying out the duty to co-operate.
 It is available to view on the Council's website 1.